 Launched in January 2020 the P950 is built around a 16MP sensor and boasts an 83x optical zoom magnification.
 This gives a huge equivalent focal length of 24-2000mm – yes, you did read that correctly – from a lens that features a variable maximum aperture of f/2.8-6.5.
 This huge focal length range is obviously the headline features, but there’s a lot more to this camera too…

-The P950 benefits from Optical Vibration Reduction to help keep shots steady – especially at longer focal lengths and those shooting stills will be pleased to hear you can capture RAWs as well as JPEGs, affording more potential when editing the files in software such as Lightroom.
+The P950 benefits from Optical Vibration Reduction to help keep shots steady – especially at longer focal lengths.
+Those shooting stills will be pleased to hear you can capture RAWs as well as JPEGs, affording more potential when editing the files in software such as Lightroom.

 How to choose the best cameras for photography